thibmeu/http-message-signatures-directory/draft-meunier-httpbis-http-message-signatures-directory.md

 # HTTP Method Context `Signature-Agent`

-A service sending signed request as defined in {{HTTP-MESSAGE-SIGNATURE}} MAY provide HTTP Method Context `Signature-Agent`.
+A service sending signed request as defined in {{HTTP-MESSAGE-SIGNATURES}} MAY provide HTTP Method Context `Signature-Agent`.
 This header is defined as a URI to a directory.